 If you’ve invested heavily in Salesforce customizations, custom objects, then it will take more time to move to Lightning.

-You will need to assess if you need all done customizations and, it may be, you might need to come up with the whole new way how to solve your needs with the new tools.
+You will need to assess if you need all done customizations and, it may be, you might need to come up with a whole new way how to solve your needs with the new tools.

 Otherwise, there is a risk of feature redundancy, unnecessary fields.
 Also, it might cause performance issues.